 Now entry needs to transfer to the kernel's C code, and run it in high memory.
-First it must make the stack pointer, %esp, point to a stack so that C code will work (1054).
+First it makes the stack pointer, %esp, point to memory to be used as a stack (1054).
 All symbols have high addresses, including stack, so the stack will still be valid even when the low mappings are removed.
 Finally entry jumps to main, which is also a high address.
-The indirect jump is needed because the assembler would generate a PC-relative direct jump, which would execute the low-memory version of main.
+The indirect jump is needed because the assembler would otherwise generate a PC-relative direct jump, which would execute the low-memory version of main.
 Main cannot return, since the there's no return PC on the stack.
-Now the kernel is running in high addresses in the function main (1216).
+Now the kernel is running in high addresses in the function main (1217).